Deportation Defense Lawyer in Fresno

 How Do You Defend Against Deportation?

-Although deportation proceedings can be frightening, they do not automatically mean that you will be removed from the country.
 There are many different ways to fight against deportation depending on the circumstances of your proceeding and your immigrant status.

 Our team will start by challenging the fact that the Department of Homeland Security (DHS) believes you are removable.
 By contesting these charges, you can force the DHS to provide evidence of your alleged offense.
 If the DHS cannot provide enough evidence, it is likely that the immigration judge will rule in your favor.